 Conduct outreach to a variety of constituents, including intellectual property owners, law enforcement, regulatory agencies and consumer advocates to understand their concerns and to consider ways that ICANN might play a role in bringing parties together to solve problems of abuse and illegal activity and promote consumer trust in the domain name system.

-Work with ICANN’s constituencies and departments, including Contractual Compliance Department and Global Domains Division, to consider and define how ICANN may help facilitate the resolution of consumer complaints, problems, and inquiries via coordination with and referral to consumer officials and representatives, national, regional and local regulatory agencies and licensing boards, and private organizations involved in consumer protection activities and activities directed at combatting abuse and illegal activity on the Internet.
+Work with ICANN’s constituencies and departments, including Contractual Compliance Department and Global Domains Division, to consider and define how ICANN may help facilitate the resolution of consumer complaints, problems, and inquiries via coordination with and referral to consumer officials and representatives, national, regional and local regulatory agencies and licensing boards, and private, public and/or multistakeholder organizations involved in consumer protection activities and activities directed at combatting abuse and illegal activity on the Internet.

 Work with ICANN’s Chief Technology Officer and Security, Stability and Resiliency team to develop ways that ICANN can address abuses such as pharming, phishing, malware, botnets and spam in a manner consistent with ICANN’s mission, remit and policies.